Feb 1, 2018, 12:22pm EST

 Complex Trauma Group: A program led by a licensed trauma therapist that intertwines dialectical behavioral therapy and mindfulness to guide individuals through the process of learning new skills and healing.

 “We cannot overstate the dire need in addressing the substance abuse crisis in the greater eastern Pennsylvania area with a tangible and proven solution,” said Eliott Wolbrom, chief marketing officer of Footprints To Recovery. “ We are ecstatic at the opportunity to open our brand new facility in Wayne.
-Our facility has been purposely outfitted to speak to our clients, largely 18-35 years old, and will give them a relatable and comfortable space to heal and transform.
+Our facility has been purposely outfitted to speak to our patients, largely 18-35 years old, and will give them a relatable and comfortable space to heal and transform.
 We look forward to collaborating with businesses and organizations in the area as well as local and state governments on tackling the area’s addiction crisis head on.”

 Footprint to Recovery is expanding into Pennsylvania a few weeks after Pa.
 Gov. Tom Wolf declared the ongoing heroin and opioid epidemic a statewide disaster emergency.
 The declaration, a first-of-its-kind for a public health emergency in Pennsylvania, will provide for increased access to treatment and enhanced coordination of health and public safety agencies.
-“While we have made progress in combatting the heroin and opioid abuse crisis and drastically expanded Pennsylvania’s response, we are still losing far too many Pennsylvanians,” Wolf said when announcing the emergency.
+“While we have made progress in combating the heroin and opioid abuse crisis and drastically expanded Pennsylvania’s response, we are still losing far too many Pennsylvanians,” Wolf said when announcing the emergency.
 “I routinely challenge all commonwealth agencies to think innovatively about how they continue to address the opioid epidemic and seek solutions that last long beyond our tenure in this building.
 One such solution is to use the executive authority granted to me as the governor to waive statutory regulations that create barriers to treatment and prevention, prevent first responders and others from saving lives, and reduce efficiency of our response.”

 Footprints to Recovery isn’t the only behavioral health care provider targeting the Philadelphia region — which is currently home to about a dozen inpatient psychiatric care hospitals.
 In December, CleanState Centers opened a treatment center on Columbus Boulevard in South Philadelphia.
 The facility is the Nashville company’s fourth in Pennsylvania, joining other sites in Williamsport, Wilkes-Barre and Scranton.
 It already has a provider agreement in place with Keystone First, the region’s largest Medicaid managed care plan.
 Earlier this year Recovery Centers of America, a King of Prussia-based operator of addiction treatment centers, opened its first center in this region in Devon.
 The company also has facilities in Mays Landing, N.J., and in Maryland and Massachusetts.